We Support New Ideas

 The Glaucoma Research Society of Canada is the only Canadian non-profit organization solely dedicated to funding glaucoma research.
 Since 1989, it has raised more than two million dollars in support of 150 research projects.
 The Society funds 10 to 15% of all independent glaucoma research in Canada.

-- Combination therapies for the treatment of glaucoma – Dr. Catherine Tsilfidis, Ottawa Hospital Research Institute, Ottawa, ON
+- Combination therapies for the treatment of glaucoma (Renewal) – Dr. Catherine Tsilfidis, Ottawa Hospital Research Institute, Ottawa, ON

 Your donations have funded numerous scientists who have gained international respect and reputations in advancing research into glaucoma.